+Figure 1: Data-Information-Knowledge-Wisdom Pyramid

-The principle of data being the foundation of knowledge and wisdom for data-driven decisions is well known in the HO community.
+The principle of data being the foundation of knowledge and wisdom for data-driven decisions is well known in the hydrographic community.
 In essence, a broad base of data is required to extract a smaller volume of information, knowledge and wisdom.
 The conversion of detailed bathymetric surveys into digital maps, maritime services and decisions though a full spectrum of hydrospatial data is a good example of this.
 Thus, knowledge transfer is only a small part of the potential of the original data, while wisdom is a very dense concentration of value and purpose.
 Many hydrographic datasets have the potential to convey a range of very different knowledge and wisdom applications, from safety of navigation to blue growth and sustainable development.
 This becomes especially true when their analysis within a knowledge theme is integrated with the necessary and complementary scientific, administrative, and legal marine geospatial information.

 Data quality is usually associated with the difference between the measurement or the model and the reality, weighted by its purpose.
 Geospatial data quality principles are described in ISO 19157 and structured into six categories: completeness, logical consistency, positional, temporal and thematic accuracy, and usability.
 Information, knowledge and wisdom quality can be associated with requirements fulfilment and fit for purpose.